-Post-traumatic stress disorder (PTSD) is an anxiety-based disorder that is caused by very stressful, frightening or distressing events.
+Flashbacks are a core part of making post-traumatic stress disorder (PTSD) a daily hell.
+PTSD is an anxiety-based disorder that is caused by very stressful, frightening or distressing events.
 It can include symptoms such as nightmares, flashbacks, irritability, and guilt; but what exactly causes these symptoms?
 In today’s blog post we will have a look at one neuropsychological theory of flashbacks.

 The Diagnostic and Statistical Manual of Mental Disorders 5th Edition (DSM-V) lays out the criteria for what symptoms a person needs to display to obtain a diagnosis of PTSD.
 The majority of the criteria covers a variety of symptoms such as; intrusive thoughts, memories and flashbacks, avoidance of similar situations, negative cognitions and an increase in arousal.
 However, the person must have been through an event that exposed them to actual or threatened death, a serious injury or sexual violence.
 It is in this moment that a chain reaction occurs within the brain that can later cause flashbacks.